justinvforvendetta/rust-bitcoin-indexer/README.md

-# Bitcoin Indexer
+# Verge Indexer

-An experiment in creating a perfect Bitcoin Indexer, in Rust.
+An experiment in creating a perfect Verge Indexer, in Rust.

 Query blocks using JsonRPC, dump them into Postgres in an append-only format, suitable for querying, as much as event-sourcing-like handling.
 After reaching